torch/nn/doc/simple.md

 module = nn.Log()
 ```

-Applies the `log` function element-wise to the input Tensor, thus outputting a Tensor of the same dimension.
+Applies the `log` function element-wise to the input `Tensor`, thus outputting a Tensor of the same dimension.

 <a name="nn.Square"></a>